Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 Here is another idea: wake up in the morning with those little people.

 And by “wake up” I don’t mean wait “five more minutes” to actually get out of bed when you first hear them rattling in their cages.
 The moment you hear them, stand up and go.
 Take them far enough away that your wife can’t hear them.

 Why right away?
 What’s with all the hurry??
 Because by the time YOU hear them, your kids have long since been making noise, and your wife has already been listening to them for seventeen minutes.
 Speaking from experience, the moment I hear my children start rustling around, my brain, despite my best efforts, tries to turn itself on.
 At that point, I may as well just get up with them.

 So wake up with them.
 And do it quickly.

 She may not be sure what you mean at first.
 She may be skeptical.
 She may even be grumpy or seem unreceptive at first.

 But after those miniature love demons are in bed, and the house is still and you’ve both collapsed into the bed, brush the hair from her face and tell her “thank you.”
 And tell her that she’s beautiful.

-If she’s like me, she’ll be sure that you’ve probably done a bunch of drugs before getting into bed, if only for the fact that she’s probably missed a shower for the day and she’s wearing the same pants as yesterday.
-And she might not get it at first, but we both know that you do.
+If she’s like me, she’ll be sure that you’ve probably done a bunch of drugs before getting into bed if only for the fact that she’s wearing the same pants as yesterday.
+She might not get it at first, but we both know that you do.